SCECcode/ucvm_docker/README.md

 Please read the official <a href="http://docs.docker.com">Docker documentation</a> and specifically the <a href="https://docs.docker.com/engine/reference/commandline/images/">Docker images</a> to setup your docker installation and step through the quickstart guide.

+## Contents of Repo
+Each subdirectory here contains a slightly different dockerized version of UCVM.
+As a result, the Dockerfiles used to construct the images are somewhat different.

+## ucvm_docker
+This is the most recent version of ucvm.
+It includes the base ucvm, plus one model per image.
+These images have been pushed to dockerhub and they are the preferred dockerized version.
+They do not include the python plotting libraries.

 ## miniucvm
+This was the first containerized version of UCVM created by the group.
+It showed proof of concept and a working Dockerfile

+## py3ucvm
+This is the python3 version of ucvm in a docker container.
+No longer supported.

 ### Specification